Khemara Keila FC

-Khemara Keila FC (ខេមរាកីឡា) was a Cambodian football club based in Phnom Penh, Cambodia.
+Khemara Keila Football Club (ខេមរាកីឡា) was a Cambodian football club based in Phnom Penh, Cambodia.

 History

 The club was established in 1997.
 The name is derived from Khemara a formal term for Khmer, and keila meaning sports.
 The club won 2005 and 2006 the Metfone C-League, as well 2007 the Hun Sen Cup.
 Due to financial problems and the mass exodus of key players, the club withdraw from Hun Sen Cup 2011 and later also from Metfone C-League 2011 and was defunct 2011.